Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack

 Our attack consists of four steps.
 First, the attacker accesses a public Wi-Fi network and probes alive supplicants in the WLAN.
-The attacker crafts ARP requests in the WLAN to identify alive supplicants.
-By collecting the ARP replies, the attacker can obtain the <MAC, IP> address pair of each alive supplicant which is also a potential victim client of our TCP hijacking attack.
+The attacker crafts ARP requests in the WLAN to identify alive supplicants\footnote{Attackers can also identify alive supplicants by exploiting the DHCP mechanism, especially to circumvent the AP isolation mechanism enabled in Wi-Fi networks.
+Refer to Section~\ref{sec:practical} for more details.}.
+By collecting the ARP replies, the attacker can obtain the $<MAC, IP>$ address pair of each alive supplicant which is also a potential victim client of our TCP hijacking attack.
 Then through analyzing the MAC address field of the captured wireless frames in the shared Wi-Fi channels, the attacker can filter the encrypted frames belonging to the victim client.
 If the Wi-Fi network provides multiple access channels, the attacker can scan all Wi-Fi channels to filter the victim's frames.
 Once the victim's frames are sniffed, the attacker gains a potent side channel to conduct the TCP hijacking attack.

 Armed with this side channel (specifically, the victim's encrypted frame size), the attacker can detect TCP connections issued by the victim supplicant through manipulating the challenge \ack mechanism~\cite{ramaiah2010improving}.
 The attacker impersonates the victim supplicant and sends forged \synack packets to the server.
 If a TCP connection exists between the victim supplicant and the server, the server will reflect a TCP challenge \ack packet to the supplicant.
 This challenge \ack packet (always encrypted as a 68-byte wireless frame at the link layer) will be sniffed by the attacker at the shared Wi-Fi channel.
 By contrast, if no TCP connection exists, the attacker will not capture the 68-byte encrypted frame that carries the challenge \ack packet.
 Based on this key difference, the attacker can easily detect a target TCP connection between the identified victim supplicant and a remote server.
-Note that our attack does not directly exploit the vulnerability in the challenge \ack mechanism~\cite{cao2016off, cao2018off}.
+Note that our attack does not directly exploit the vulnerability in the challenge \ack mechanism~\cite{cao2016off, DBLP:journals/ton/CaoQWDKM18}.
 Instead, we only use the challenge \ack mechanism as a trigger condition to assist our observations.